awslabs/damo/USAGE.md

 ### wss

-The ``wss`` type extracts the distribution and chronological working set size changes from the records.
+The `wss` type extracts the distribution and chronological working set size changes from the record.

+By default, the working set is defined as memory regions shown any access within each snapshot.
+Hence, for example, if a record is having N snapshots, the record is having N working set size values, and `wss` report type shows the distribution of the N values in size order, or chronological order.

 For example:

     $ ./damo report wss
     # <percentile> <wss>